Kevin Pillar Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.97 team ERA that ranks ninth among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Giants pitchers combine to give up the fourth-fewest home runs in baseball (128 total, one per game).
+- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in the league.

-- The Giants will look to Junis (3-3) in his third start of the season.
+- Walker (4-2) takes the mound for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- The righty last appeared on Wednesday against the Tampa Bay Rays, when he threw four scoreless innings while giving up two hits.
+- His most recent time out came out of the bullpen on Wednesday when the righty threw a scoreless third of an inning against the Philadelphia Phillies without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.